guimuguo/Tthinker_DQC/README.md

 <img src="imgs/img2.png" width="450" height="300" />
 </p>

 - **The `app_qc` folder:** this is the application code for mining maximal directed quasi-cliques, which runs on top of T-thinker.
-The figure below shows an example of the second largest quasi-clique for the [PolBlogs](http://konect.cc/networks/dimacs10-polblogs/) dataset (directed network of hyperlinks between political blogs) found by our application code.
+The figure below shows an example of the second largest quasi-clique for the [Google-Web](https://snap.stanford.edu/data/web-Google.html) dataset (directed network of hyperlinks between web pages) found by our application code.

 <p align="center">
 <img src="imgs/img1.png" width="450" height="300" />